 We tried pushing the Aolus planform to its performance limits by building versions with a large amount of double surface and an enclosed crossbar.
 While prototypes flew very well at cool beach sites, the design turned out to have unusually high sensitivity to temperature due to its low sweep.
 A glider tuned to fly at the cool beach ended up being unmanageable at hot inland sites due to differences in sail tension as the tubes expanded in the heat.

 — Bill Dodson

 Another British design with a similar tail, but with flexible curved tips as used on many flex-wing hang gliders in the 21st century (2020) was the Hiway Alien of 1982.
-However, the Alien — unlike the Aolus and the Sealander — never reached production status.
+However, the Alien — unlike the Aolus and the Sealander — used cross-tubes (inside the double surface sail) rather than a bowsprit.
+It never reached production status.

 Together with the Gannet, the Sigma, and the Sealander, the Aolus was the last of the bowsprit-rigged high performance hang gliders.
 However, the bowsprit-rigged general arrangement lived on in a line of gliders made by Bautek of Germany.
 Light in weight and with nimble handling and excellent sink rates, they continued to be made until Bautek closed in early 2020.
 The bowsprit configuration additionally confers the safety advantage that, in the event of a ‘nose-in’, the pilot cannot be struck on the back of he head by the nose of the glider, which is a danger of some other types of hang glider.